 Enhancement of Latvia - Lithuania interconnection

-Enhancement of Latvia-Lithuania interconnection (further referred as “the Project” or “ELLI”) was included into the third PCI List adopted by the European Commission on 24 November 2017, in the BEMIP (Baltic Energy Market Interconnection Plan) Gas priority corridor.
+Enhancement of Latvia-Lithuania interconnection (further referred as “the Project” or “ELLI”) was included into the 3rd PCI List adopted by the European Commission on 24 November 2017, in the BEMIP (Baltic Energy Market Interconnection Plan) Gas priority corridor.
 ELLI Project is an important element for completion of the EU internal energy market.

 The Feasibility Study and Cost Benefit Analysis for the Project was carried out in 2018.
 It identified the optimal technical alternative to implement the Project.
 The construction works will comprise the enhancement of the operating pressure up to 50 bar of the pipelines Rīga–Panevėžys, Rīga–Inčukalns UGS line I, Rīga–Inčukalns UGS line II, Voldaj–Pskov–Riga, Izborsk–Inčukalns UGS and Vireši–Tallinn on the territory of Latvia, as well as increase of capacity of Kiemenai Gas Metering Station and readjustment of piping of the Panevezys Compressor Station on the territory of Lithuania.